simatec/ioBroker.backitup/docs/en/backitup.md

 All states and objects as well as the user files such as VIS are backed up here identically to the standard backup of the js-controller.

+Additionally ioBroker.backitup backs up other options like InfluxDB, Grafana and Redis.
+All available options can be found here in the documentation.

+With the CLI command `iob backup` only the pure ioBroker backup is currently executed.

 The restore is also completely identical to the CLI command `iobroker restore <backupname>` of the js-controller.

 With a restore, all states, objects and user data are restored by Backup.